antronerds/r2-tutorials/original/R2Tutorials.md

-As a start, let’s create the signature scores for a pair of gene categories.
+As a start, letï¿½s create the signature scores for a pair of gene categories.
 In this tutorial, we will make use of a published functional MYCN pathway activity signature that was created on the Neuroblastoma 88 dataset (Valentijn et al 2012).
 This signature is provided within R2.

-1. We start at ‘Main’.
-Make sure that the ‘Single dataset’ option is selected in ‘box 1’.
+1. We start at ï¿½Mainï¿½.
+Make sure that the ï¿½Single datasetï¿½ option is
+    selected in ï¿½box 1ï¿½.
-2. In ‘box 2’ verify that the current dataset is ‘Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2’.
+2. In ï¿½box 2ï¿½ verify that the current dataset is ï¿½Neuroblastoma
+    public - Versteeg - 88 - MAS5.0 - u133p2ï¿½.
-3. In ‘box 3’ we select ‘View geneset (Heatmap)’.
+3. In ï¿½box 3ï¿½ we select ï¿½View geneset (Heatmap)ï¿½.
-4. Click ‘Next’ (Figure 2.1).
+4. Click ï¿½Nextï¿½ (Figure 2.1).
-5. In the following screen we select the ‘geneset\_\_r2provided\_genesets’ Gene set collection and click ‘Next’ (Figure 2.2).
+5. In the following screen we select the ï¿½geneset\_\_r2provided\_genesetsï¿½ Gene set collection and click ï¿½Nextï¿½ (Figure 2.2).
-6. In the following screen we select the ‘functional genesignature’ subselection and click ‘Next’ (Figure 2.3).
+6. In the following screen we select the ï¿½functional genesignatureï¿½ subselection and click ï¿½Nextï¿½ (Figure 2.3).
 7. We can now see the lists of genes that are represented in this collection.
-While holding the CTRL key pressed, we can select the following 2 gene categories ‘r2\_imr32mycn\_dn’ and ‘r2\_imr32mycn\_up’.
-Then click ‘Next’ (Figure 2.4).
+While holding the CTRL key pressed, we can select the following 2 gene categories ï¿½r2\_imr32mycn\_dnï¿½ and ï¿½r2\_imr32mycn\_upï¿½.
+Then click ï¿½Nextï¿½ (Figure 2.4).
 8. R2 will now produce a hierarchical clustered heatmap image of the selected gene categories (Figure 2.5).
 Note that at the right end of the image the red boxes indicate in which category a particular gene was represented.
 In the bottom part of the heatmap, a blue-white-red colorscale is depicted for both gene categories.
 We can clearly see the opposing effects of the 2 signatures.
-9. Scrolling down on this page, we will encounter a heading ‘Gene set values’, which presents a small table.
+9. Scrolling down on this page, we will encounter a heading ï¿½Gene set valuesï¿½, which presents a small table.
 The links within this table point to the numerical values of the geneset scores.
 For the 2 gene categories, R2 will create the scores of the 2 separate categories, a matched score (where up and down regulated genes are treated equally (50/50)), and a weighted\_matched score (where up and downregulated genes are treated on their contribution (percentage for number of genes)).
-Click on ‘store’ for the ‘weighted\_matched’ signature, so that we can perform additional analyses on it (Figure 2.6).
+Click on ï¿½storeï¿½ for the ï¿½weighted\_matchedï¿½ signature, so that we can perform additional analyses on it (Figure 2.6).
 10. R2 has now assembled the information into a prescription to generate a track.
 By default R2 will store the track for 24 hours, which is fine for the current tutorial.
-Click on ‘Build set’ to store the new track (Figure 2.7).
+Click on ï¿½Build setï¿½ to store the new track (Figure 2.7).

 [![](_static/images/Genesetcorrelation_mycn_signature_v1.png)**Figure